RainbowToad/README/README.md

   ![License Badge](https://shields.io/badge/license-MIT-green)

+  ## Questions

+  If you have any questions you can reach me via e-mail at chad_spilker@hotmail.com.
+My GITHUB can be referenced at RainbowToad.

   ## How to Contribute

- Not at this time
+ There are no specific contribution guidelines

   ## Tests

-  No current tests are being evaluated
+  At this time I have no tests for this application